Skip to Main Content

 Is the data you have capable of being the data you need?

 • What is the unit of observation?
 Is the unit of observation a person, a place, or something else?
 Is it the same as the unit of analysis?
-If you have multiple data tables/files, is the unit of observation the same and how will the observations match up.
-You can aggregate your data to make the units bigger, but cannot do the opposite.
-It is also important to know whether there are repeated measures, multi-level, time series, or panel data, as you might need to reshape the data or use special analyses.
+If you have multiple data tables/files, is the unit of observation the same and how will the rows match up--you can aggregate your data to make the units bigger, but not the opposite.
+Are there repeated measures, multi-level, time series, or panel data?
+If so, you might need to reshape the data or use special analyses.

-• How well does the data reflect the target population?
-How much of the data is actually from your target population and how representative of that population are they?
+• How [well] does the data reflect the target population?
+How much of the data is actually from your target population?
 Both primary and secondary data may have missing data or extra observations that are not relevant, but it is important to end up with a sufficient number of observations.
+Also, what type of sampling method was used, if any?
+Were snowball techniques used, or complex sampling methods used to select the samples?
+Do you even want to generalize from your sample to the population, and how much work will it be if so?

 3. Data Files